hack3ric/mimic/README.md

 Mimic is an experimental UDP to TCP obfuscator designed to bypass UDP QoS and port blocking.
 Based on eBPF, it directly mangles data inside Traffic Control (TC) subsystem in the kernel space and restores data using XDP, achieving remarkably high performance compared to other projects, such as [udp2raw](https://github.com/wangyu-/udp2raw) or [Phantun](https://github.com/dndx/phantun).

-**Note:** The project is still in early development stage.
-Functions might be broken, and I may know, or may not know about it.
-See [Caveats](#caveats) for more detail.
-Use with care and try at your own risk.

 ## Preparation

 Mimic currently ships prebuilt packages for Debian 12 and Ubuntu 24.04 for x86_64 in [GitHub releases](https://github.com/hack3ric/mimic/releases).
 Download both `mimic` and `mimic-dkms` packages suffixed with the correct distribution and install with: